Leila Khastoo: Art curation

 Khastoo’s curatorial work includes the exhibition Out-of-_ that featured Chris Burden, Harun Farocki, Zoe Leonard, Jan Mancuska, Amie Siegel, James Turrell, Kerry Tribe, David Wojnarowicz and Francesco Vezzoli.
 The exhibition was held at Benevento Gallery in Los Angeles and traveled to Dohyang Lee Gallery in Paris.
 The show was reviewed in Artforum magazine and promoted via a trailer video made by Khastoo, edited by Dan O’Sullivan (aka Danozone).

 In 2011 Khastoo was a featured performer in Marina Abramović's gala performance at the Museum of Contemporary Art Los Angeles.
 That same year she was also a part of the Gwangju Biennale Foundation’s 3rd International curatorial residency.

+DJing

 Since 2011 Khastoo has been DJing K-pop parties in LA and hosts a monthly K-pop radio show on KCHUNG called Super Kpop Sundays.
 She also writes and reports on K-pop for TheOneShots.com and Notion Magazine.
 In 2014 Khastoo was one of the producers and artists for KCHUNG Radio’s participation in the Hammer Museum’s Made in L.A. biennial and helped establish KCHUNG TV, a TV broadcast station within the museum’s lobby where KCHUNG community members filmed shows.
 That same year she DJ’d at the Levi's Commuter Workspace and The Lash Social.
 She makes her own music under the name Borders.

+Consulting

 She is currently consulting for brands with her creative consultancy ROOM6.
 And in 2016 she co-founded a design studio specializing in home goods and bicycle accessories called Ono, Inc.